 How smart accounts payable teams make money with this virtual card hack.

 The first time I created a virtual card, it felt a little magical.
-Once my request was approved, I generated a card with one click.
+My request was automatically routed to my department head, who approved it within minutes via Slack.
+This allowed me to generate a card with one click.
 In the time it took to auto-share the card details with the vendor, the beauty of the logic became clear.
 A unique number generated for this payment sent a secure signal to move funds to the vendor, while also sending the information to my company’s GL for automatic booking.
 No card details lingering for inscrutable types to take advantage of.
-No expense reporting needed.
-No need for the finance team to wait for information to close the books.
+No expense reporting is needed, just a quick upload of the receipt.
+No need for the finance team to wait for information from me to close the books.
 Just a full audit trail of the transaction and an updated GL showing real-time spend.
 Magic!

 Later, as I had an opportunity to interview some of our customers, I learned that they had taken the magic of virtual cards even further.
-Because they had the option from within our spend management platform to select a virtual card as a payment type to pay an invoice, they got all of the magic, plus a clear monetary benefit.
-Since purchases made using virtual cards generate cash back for a company, shifting payments from ACH, check, or wire to virtual cards, meant a profit on each transaction.
+With the option from within our spend management platform to effortlessly select a virtual card as a payment type to pay an invoice, they switched from a payment method that costs money to one that makes money.
+Since purchases made using virtual cards generate cash back for a company, shifting payments from ACH or check to virtual cards translates to a profit on each transaction.
 I’ve come to think of this as monetizing AP.

-A good example of this is from Lattice controller, Jason Lopez, who made a conscious decision to monetize his company’s AP by shifting eligible expenses to Airbase’s virtual cards.
-“The cashback we earn is money that hits our account at the end of every month.
-It adds up, and is enough to cover the cost of the very spend management software we use to make and manage our payments.”
+A good example of this is from Lattice controller, Jason Lopez, who made a conscious decision to monetize his company’s AP.
+He shifted eligible expenses to Airbase’s virtual cards.
+“The cash back we earn is money that hits our account at the end of every month.
+It adds up and is enough to cover the cost of the very spend management software we use to make and manage our payments.”